 Gato Island is a protected marine sanctuary and it is a perfect place to see both macro and big fishes.
-This dive spot is in particular famous for the sea snakes, Whitetip Sharks and Bamboo Sharks resting under the rocks.
-It is also known for its tunnel dive where Whitetip and Blacktip Reef Sharks awaits for the divers on the exit of the tunnel.
+This dive spot is particularly famous for the sea snakes, Whitetip Sharks, and Bamboo Sharks resting under the rocks.
+It is also known for its tunnel dive where Whitetip and Blacktip Reef Sharks await the divers at the exit of the tunnel.

-On the colorful soft coral gardens you can also see frogfishes, pygmy seahorses, and nudibranches.
-Away from the Reef are also good to spot schools of squids and sometimes big – mouthed mackerel attracted by baitballs.
+On the colorful soft coral gardens, you can also see frogfishes, pygmy seahorses, and nudibranchs.
+Away from the Reef are also good to spot schools of squids and sometimes big-mouthed mackerel attracted by bait balls.
 The underwater rock formation of the island is impressive with its overhangs and swim-throughs that let you enjoy beautiful light games.
-This dive spot is with no doubt one of the pearls of Malapascua.
+This dive spot is without a doubt one of the pearls of Malapascua.

 - Witness Gato Island’s amazing rock formations at the Cathedral.

-- As the name implies, Nudibranch City is some sort of a village where nudibraches dwells and lives in harmony with nature.
+- As the name implies, Nudibranch City is some sort of a village where nudibranchs dwell and live in harmony with nature.
 You will find hermit crabs and scorpion fish as well.